GSathish/eece211/a-Testing.md

 ## Blackbox and Whitebox Testing

-Recall from above that the *specification* is the description of the function's behavior &mdash; the types of parameters, type of return value, and constraints and relationships between them.
+Recall from above that the *specification* is the description of the function's behaviour &mdash; the types of parameters, type of return value, and constraints and relationships between them.

 **Blackbox testing** means choosing test cases only from the specification, not the implementation of the function.
 That's what we've been doing in our examples so far.
 We partitioned and looked for boundaries in `multiply`, `max`, and `intersect` without looking at the actual code for these functions.

 **Whitebox testing** (also called glass box testing) means choosing test cases with knowledge of how the function is actually implemented.
 For example, if the implementation selects different algorithms depending on the input, then you should partition according to those domains.
 If the implementation keeps an internal cache that remembers the answers to previous inputs, then you should test repeated inputs.

-When doing whitebox testing, you must take care that your test cases don't *require* specific implementation behavior that isn't specifically called for by the spec.
+When doing whitebox testing, you must take care that your test cases don't *require* specific implementation behaviour that isn't specifically called for by the spec.
 For example, if the spec says "throws an exception if the input is poorly formatted", then your test shouldn't check *specifically* for a NullPointerException just because that's what the current implementation does.
 The specification in this case allows *any* exception to be thrown, so your test case should likewise be general to preserve the implementor's freedom.
 We'll have much more to say about this in the class on specs.

 ### Coverage